A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: EVALUATION

 \subsection{Experimental Protocol}

 The experiments were conducted using the physical and virtual assets depicted in Fig. \ref{fig:experimental_setup}.
-A BlueROV2 AUV was operated in a water tank, while a parallel, high-fidelity digital twin was run in the Stonefish simulator.
-The entire system is managed within a ROS 2 computational graph The AURA software, including the locally-hosted LLMs and VDB, runs on a ground station PC with dual GPU support.
+A BlueROV2 was operated in a water tank, while a parallel digital twin was run in the Stonefish simulator.
+We note that the BlueROV2 is a tethered, remotely operated vehicle rather than a fully autonomous AUV; its piloted operation naturally places a human operator in the loop, which aligns directly with the collaborative diagnostic paradigm proposed in this work.
+The entire system is managed within a ROS 2 computational graph.
+The AURA software, including the locally-hosted LLMs and VDB, runs on a ground station PC with dual GPU support.
+Our evaluation methodology was divided into two distinct phases: